Skip to main content

 Analysis by PERMANOVA proceeds according to the two steps previously outlined for the one-way case: (i) create the design file and (ii) run the PERMANOVA routine.
 For the first step, choose PERMANOVA+ > Create PERMANOVA design > (Title: Subtidal epibiota) > (Number of factors: 2).
 The design file will begin by showing 2 blank rows.
 Double click in the first cell of each row and select the name of each factor in turn: Position in row 1 and Shade in row 2.
 Choose Fixed for both of the factors in column 3 and leave columns 2 and 4 of the design file blank (Fig. 1.15).
 Choose File > Rename Design and rename the design file Two-way crossed, for reference.
 Save the workspace as sub.pwk.

 Unlike the PERMANOVA routine available in DOS, it is not necessary for the order of the factors in the design file to match the order in which the factors happen to appear in the data file.
 PERMANOVA+ for PRIMER uses label matching to identify factors and their levels and so the order of the factors with respect to one another as they are designated within either the data worksheet or the resemblance matrix has no consequence for the analysis.
 However, the order of the terms in the design file does have a consequence: by default the factors are fit in the order in which they are listed in the design file.
 For balanced experimental designs (like this one), changing the order of terms in the model has no effect on the results anyway22.
-The order will matter, however, for unbalanced designs or designs with covariables if Type I sums of squares are used (see the section on Unbalanced designs below).
+The order will matter, however, for unbalanced designs or designs with covariables if Type I sums of squares are used (see the section on Unbalanced designs).

 Next, with the resemblance matrix highlighted, choose PERMANOVA+ > PERMANOVA > (Design worksheet: Two-way crossed) & (Test $\bullet$Main test) & (Sums of Squares $\bullet$Type III (partial)) & (Permutation method $\bullet$Permutation of residuals under a reduced model) & (Num. permutations: 9999).
 This is a more complex experimental design than the one-way case (indeed, most experimental designs involve more than one factor), so here we shall use the default method of permutation of residuals under a reduced model (see Methods of permutation for more details).